The Women Before Me

 See, Pretty was a dream come true but as that dream played on, it was soon clear to him that she was too young, too immature, too easily carried away and he had no time or interest to hand-hold a girl into her womanhood.
 He didn’t think she could ever understand him, or appreciate the long life she hadn’t seen half but he had already walked through.
 Smart could certainly keep up with the running cogs of his brain and the breadth of his past but as a companion, she was too rigid, too uptight, too self-sufficient and being with her, he didn’t feel he was needed.
 He didn’t feel like the man he wanted to be.
 Fun was, oh wow, his wildest memory, his guilty pleasure, his daylight fantasy, still to this day, but he quickly realised, after nights and nights of addictive highs, she wasn’t more, she didn’t want to be more, she wouldn’t slow down while he was ready to.

 So, there he was, with me, settled and satisfied.
 As it turned out, I got the guy and I didn’t even have to play any card except the part of a nice girl at the right time and right place.
-While Pretty and Smart and Fun tortured themselves over what they did wrong to lose the guy, dissecting every little detail of their expired relationship to find a cause, a definite point where things were switched, a part of their body that needed fixing, a part of themselves that wasn’t enough, which would soon be internalised as being unworthy and undeserving of love, they didn’t realise the ending wasn’t about them, or their inherent worthiness; it was all about him.
+While Pretty and Smart and Fun tortured themselves over what they did wrong to lose the guy, dissecting every little detail of their expired relationship to find a cause, a definite point where the dynamics shifted, a part of their body that needed fixing, a part of themselves that wasn’t enough, which would soon be internalised as being unworthy and undeserving of love, they didn’t realise the ending wasn’t about them or their inherent worthiness; it was all about him.
 Men win the game because they know what they want and they choose it.
 Women lose because we settle for what we think we deserve and we never think we deserve the best.
 I was chosen but I didn’t win.
 I was no better than all the women before me.
-I was no more lucky.
+I was no luckier.

 “Where did you get that??
 Give it back to me!”
 I demanded nervously.
 I had forgotten to hide it.